HOME > Handbook > At the campsite

 We sing with gusto.
 This has less to do with bears, but a raucous sing along tends to scare away any and all animals, including other campers!

-If you do see a bear, make lots of noise that isn't aggressive or fearful.
-You could loudly say, "Hi bear.
+If you do see a bear, don't run away just make lots of noise that isn't aggressive or fearful.
+You could loudly say, "Hey bear.
 You can go away now bear.
 Good bear."
 It serves to both let the bear know you're there and aren't a concern and also lets your fellow campers know about the situation.

 If you're with others, move towards each other.
 Never split up.

-Don’t be the guy who builds a massive fire that quickly burns through the wood pile while everyone else is gathering.
-(Unless there’s a purpose like you need the coal bed for supper cooking.
-In that case, let everyone know so they don’t think you’re being an ass.)
+Also, don’t be the guy who builds a massive fire that quickly burns through the wood pile while everyone else is still out gathering.
+Unless there’s a purpose like you need the coal bed for supper cooking.
+(In that case, let everyone know so they don’t think you’re being an ass).
+Once the fire has served its cooking purposes, a large fire isn't really needed.
+Sometimes it's fun, but when firewood is scarce in an area, just maintain a small fire.

-We do not cut down trees.
-There are plenty of trees that have fallen already.
-Felling a dead tree could cause damage to the environment and creates unnecessary risks.
+We discourage cutting down trees, even if they are dead.
+There are usually plenty of trees that have fallen already.
+Felling a dead tree could cause damage to the environment and creates unnecessary risks for the feller.